hpc-carpentry/hpc-carpentry.github.io/pages/about.md

 #### About The Carpentries

-The Carpentries project comprises <a href="https://software-carpentry.org/">Software Carpentry</a> and <a href="http://www.datacarpentry.org/">Data Carpentry</a>, communities of Instructors, Trainers, Maintainers, helpers, and supporters who share a mission to teach foundational computational and data science skills to researchers.
+The Carpentries project comprises the <a href="https://software-carpentry.org/">Software Carpentry</a>, <a href="http://www.datacarpentry.org/">Data Carpentry</a>, and <a href="https://librarycarpentry.org/">Library Carpentry</a> communities of Instructors, Trainers, Maintainers, helpers, and supporters who share a mission to teach foundational computational and data science skills to researchers.

 The Carpentries subscribes to a shared <a href="http://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 In January, 2018, Software Carpentry and Data Carpentry merged their projects to form <strong>The Carpentries</strong>.
-This <a href="https://software-carpentry.org/blog/2017/09/merger.html">blog post</a> provides some background.
-Visit the individual <a href="https://software-carpentry.org/">Software Carpentry</a> and <a href="http://www.datacarpentry.org/">Data Carpentry</a> web sites for more detailed project histories.
+On November 1, 2018, The Carpentries Executive Council approved Library Carpentry as the third official Lesson Program of The Carpentries.
+The following two blog posts provide further background:  <i><a href="https://software-carpentry.org/blog/2017/09/merger.html">Joint future for Software Carpentry and Data Carpentry</a></i> and <i><a href="https://carpentries.org/blog/2018/11/welcoming-library-carpentry/">Library Carpentry is now officially a Lesson Program!</a></i>.
+Visit the individual <a href="https://software-carpentry.org/">Software Carpentry</a>, <a href="http://www.datacarpentry.org/">Data Carpentry</a>, and <a href="https://librarycarpentry.org/">Library Carpentry</a> web sites for more detailed project histories.

 #### How is The Carpentries Managed?